dychen1/restaurant_api/README.md

 ## Description

 This project is a simple REST API written in Rust using Axum and SQLx.
-The idea is that food items are associated with restaurant tables (and can optionally be tagged with a customer id).
+The idea is that we have a restaurant with a number of tables.
+Each table has food items and can optionally be tagged with a customer id.
 The API allows for create, read and delete operations the restaurant operates (update was not a part of the spec).

 For the sake of simplicity, we do not introduce the concept of orders and do not need to keep track of the status of the items.